Machine learning for the early classification of broad-lined Ic supernovae: Motivation and tests on the ALeRCE classifier

-From \texttt{ALeRCE}, all of the transients detected between 2018 and 2022 with the classification of SN Ibc were queried and matched to TNS transients using the objects RA and DEC.
+From \texttt{ALeRCE}, all of the transients detected between 2018 and 2022 with the classification of SN Ibc were queried and matched to TNS transients using the RA and DEC of the objects.
 The reliability of the \texttt{ALeRCE} classifications was tested by comparing these classifications to their official SNe classifications.
 Initial investigations revealed 77.8\% of the transients were incorrectly given the label SN Ibc by the \texttt{ALeRCE} system.
 Each transient in the \texttt{ALeRCE} system has a list of probabilities of that transient being a given class.
-To get a more representative sample of the contamination in \texttt{ALeRCE}'s SNIbc classifications, a smaller dataset was created, which contained all transients with a probability $>$ 0.45 of being an SN Ibc.
-Contamination fell to 57.9\% incorrectly classified SN Ibcs when considering this smaller dataset.
+To obtain a more representative sample of the contamination in the \texttt{ALeRCE} SN Ibc classifications, we created a smaller dataset that contained all transients with a probability greater than 0.45 of being an SN Ibc.
+The contamination fell to 57.9\% incorrectly classified SN Ibc transients when considering this smaller dataset.